qchenevier/MBA_memoire/doc/reaction_organization.md

 - Contractors (that primarily "rent out" human assets) had performance in the middle of the pack [@PeterWeill2011].

 - Financial and physical landlords were the poorest performing of the common business models [@PeterWeill2011].
 Finance asset are a special type of Information-based asset which doesn't benefit of low marginal cost economics, because Money is "engineered" to maintain its value overtime (according to the main [properties of money](https://en.wikipedia.org/wiki/Money#Properties)) and hence cannot be duplicated infinitely and freely.
 We can ever create new Information, except for Money, where the creation mechanisms are carefully monitored.

-#### Data as a digital asset that grow in value through combination

-Data should be considered an asset class in its own right and analytics are useful for more than just optimizing business processes.
-Equally important is the role of assets in your business model.
-Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy" [@WESTERMAN2015].

-Access resources you don't own.
-In Waze's case, the company made use of the GPS readings already on its users' smartphones.
-Information is your greatest asset.
-More reliably than any other asset, information has the potential to double regularly.
-Rather than simply assembling assets, the key to success is accessing valuable caches of existing information [@VanGeest2014].

-#### Investing, Financing, Divesting
+In other words, Financial and physical landlords have business models based on management of scarcity and don't benefit from the low marginal costs economics.

+#### Use financial pressure to trigger change in the organization.

 We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy [@Bharadwaj2013].

 **How Will You Finance the Digital Transformation Endeavor?** If a company is already financially struggling, its options for financing digital transformations will be severely limited [@Hess2016].